Atlantic Beach Links

 After not playing Atlantic Beach for a few years the transformation that has taken place on and off the course is incredible.

 Atlantic Beach Links has come on in leaps and bounds the last couple of months.
 Good rain has allowed the fairways to recover.
 The greens are consistent and smooth.
 The greenkeeper and staff from STM are to be complimented on their achievement in bringing the course back from where it had deteriorated.
 However, they have not properly maintained the bunkers post lockdown.

 Atlantic Beach is one of the unsung gems among coastal courses in South Africa.
 It is 20 years since it opened and the more I play it the more I appreciate how uniquely interesting and challenging this layout has become.
 It has so many of the characteristics of a true links, with a fabulous variety of holes.
 It is unconventional compared to all the other Cape layouts -- designer Mark Muller was creative with his terrific greens complexes -- and this to me makes it so much fun to play in the right conditions.
 The current conditioning is excellent.

 An awesome layout, challenge, aesthetics.
-Current struggle with water supply has hampered fairway conditioning.

 If you've played this course recently, why not tell us all about it?
 Follow the link to our review section, complete our grading criteria and give us some details on your experience.
 If selected, your review will appear amongst the course’s collection of player reviews.